Akashi (film): Cast

+Production

-Yoshida's full-length directorial debut, the film is an expansion of her 2017 short film of the same title.
+Akashi was Yoshida's full-length directorial debut.
+The film was an expansion of her 2017 short film of the same title.
 It entered production in December 2023 in Tokyo, with some later location shooting in Vancouver.

+Release

 The film premiered at the 2025 Vancouver International Film Festival, where it won the Audience Award for the Northern Lights program.

-It is also slated to screen in the Borsos Competition program at the 2025 Whistler Film Festival.
+It screened in the Borsos Competition program at the 2025 Whistler Film Festival.
+It swept the awards at the Whistler Film Festival with Yoshida winning best actor, best B.C. director and the Haebler Award for best feature, alongside Hagan and Dudsdeemaytha.
+Additionally, Jaryl Lim won for best cinematography.

+It was screened at the 2026 Canadian Film Festival, where it won both the juried award for Best Film and the People's Pick award.

+The film has been acquired for commercial distribution by KinoSmith in Canada, and Rabbit House in Japan.
+Additional international distribution rights have been acquired by Canoe Film.